 Human CRP ELISA kit is designed for measuring in vitro quantitative amounts of c-reactive protein (CRP) in human plasma and serum samples.
 This assay has a minimum detection limit of < 1.0 µg/ml.

-C-reactive protein (CRP) is an acute phase protein that was first discovered and named due to its ability to precipitate the c-polysaccharide of pneumococcus in calcium.
+C-reactive protein (known as CRP for short) is an acute phase protein that was first discovered and named due to its ability to precipitate the c-polysaccharide of pneumococcus in calcium.
 It is essentially classified as a superfamily of proteins that are known as pentraxins or pentaxins and these contain cyclic, non-glycosylated structures which are made up of apparently five identical globular non-covalently linked subunits that can be aggregated symmetrically.
 Each of these subunits are 206 amino acids (23.05 kD) and the total molecular weight of CRP is 117.5 kDa, consisting of 14 anti-parallel beta-strands that are arranged in two beta-sheets form.

-The minimum detection sensitivity level of c-reactive protein using current human CRP ELISA kit was 1.0 µg/ml.
+The minimum detection sensitivity level of human c-reactive protein (CRP) using current CRP ELISA kit was 1.0 µg/ml.
 The dynamic range for this assay is 5.0 – 100.0 µg /ml.

 - C-reactive protein and the biology of disease.
 Immunol Res.
 (2013) 56 (1): 131-42.
 Review.
 Ansar W. and Ghosh S.

 - Current analytical strategies for C-reactive protein quantification in blood.
 Clin Chim Acta.
 (2013) 415:1-9.
 Review.
 Algarra M., et al.

 - C-reactive protein: risk factor, biomarker and/or therapeutic target?
 Can J Cardiol.
 (2010) 26 Suppl A: 41A-44A.
 Review.
 Genest J.